The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 The salient question is what does an accent mean now?
 Willie Nelson is from Abbott, (a farming community about 25 miles north of Waco) and he sounds like Texas.
 Jennifer Garner is from Houston, (4th largest city in the nation).
 She sounds like Texas, too.
 Neither sounds like Texas in television and the movies.

-Thomas Harris trusts the reader to decide what Louisianan, Will Graham and West Virginian, Clarice Starling sounds like.
+Thomas Harris trusts the reader to decide what Louisianan, Will Graham and West Virginian, Clarice Starling might sound.
 But Hannibal Lecter is the ultimate example of “tell” efficiently moving the story forward where “show” would only encumber the reader.
-Born in Lithuania, relocated to France in adolescence, and settling in Baltimore as a young adult, Doctor Lecter’s accent is mentioned but neither defined, nor “shown.”
+Born in Lithuania, relocated to France in adolescence, and settling in Baltimore as a young adult, Doctor Lecter’s "indistinct" accent is mentioned but neither defined, nor “shown.”

 No comments: